-- 14.1.1 All cars must be fitted with a fire extinguishing system which must discharge into the cockpit and into the Power Unit compartment from the FIA Technical List N°16 : "Extinguisher systems homologated by the FIA". - 14.1.2 The number of nozzles in the cockpit and Power Unit compartment must be the same as described in the installation manual (the manuals are listed on the FIA website). - 14.1.3 Each pressure vessel must be equipped with a means of checking its pressure which may vary according to the type of extinguishant used.
-The fill pressure is indicated on the FIA label. - 14.1.4 All parts of the extinguishing system must be situated within the survival cell and all extinguishing equipment must withstand fire. - 14.1.5 Any triggering system having its own source of energy is permitted, provided it is possible to operate all extinguishers should the main electrical circuits of the car fail.

-The driver must be able to trigger the extinguishing system manually when seated normally with his safety belts fastened and the steering wheel in place.
+- 14.1.1 All cars must be fitted with a fire extinguishing system which must discharge into the cockpit and into the Power Unit compartment from the FIA Technical List N°16: "Extinguisher systems homologated by the FIA". - 14.1.2 The number of nozzles in the cockpit and Power Unit compartment must be the same as described in the installation manual (the manuals are listed on the FIA website). - 14.1.3 Each pressure vessel must be equipped with a means of checking its pressure which may vary according to the type of extinguishant used.
+The fill pressure is indicated on the FIA label. - 14.1.4 All parts of the extinguishing system must be situated within the survival cell and all extinguishing equipment must withstand fire. - 14.1.5 Any triggering system having its own source of energy is permitted, provided it is possible to operate all extinguishers should the main electrical circuits of the car fail. - The driver must be able to trigger the extinguishing system manually when seated normally with his safety belts fastened and the steering wheel in place.

 Furthermore, a means of triggering from the outside must be combined with the circuit breaker switch.
-It must be marked with a letter "E" in red inside a white circle of at least 50mm diameter with a red edge.

-- 14.1.6 The system must work in any position, even when the car is inverted. - 14.1.7 Extinguisher nozzles must be suitable for the extinguishant and be installed in such a way that they are not directly pointed at the driver's face.
+It must be marked with a letter "F" in red inside a white sizele of at least 50m. - breaker switch.
+It must be marked with a letter "E" in red inside a white circle of at least 50mm diameter with a red edge. - 14.1.6 The system must work in any position, even when the car is inverted. - 14.1.7 Extinguisher nozzles must be suitable for the extinguishant and be installed in such a way that they are not directly pointed at the driver's face.